mrnovalles/count_min_sketch/README.md

 ## Error rate calculation

-CountMinSketch is simple to use, though an important factor to take into account is the calculation of the expected error rate with a certain probability.
+CountMinSketch is simple to use, though an important factor to take into account is the calculation of the expected error with a certain probability.
 An excerpt from [2] states:

 > As a result, for a sketch of size w × d with total count N , it follows that any estimate has error at most 2N/w, with probability at least 1 − (1/2)^d.
 So setting the parameters w and d large enough allows us to achieve very high accuracy while using relatively little space.